streamr-dev/network/packages/client/README.md

     - Installation
     - Importing `streamr-client`
 - The Streamr Client API
+    - Client Creation
         - Authentication
         - Message ordering
         - Connecting
     - Creating a stream
     - Subscribing to real-time events in a stream
     - Publishing data points to a stream